AgoraIO-Extensions/Agora-Java-Server-SDK/examples/README.md

    TOKEN=your_token
    ```

-   *If certificate is not enabled, TOKEN can be empty, for example:*
+   *If certificate is not enabled, TOKEN value can be empty, for example:*

    ```
    APP_ID=abcd1234